OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/_index.en.md

   The implementation was designed to allow new backends to be added easily.
 - once the user is authenticated, all requests to the backend can expect the following headers to be set:
   - `x-remote-user-identity-id` contain a unique identifier for this identity.
 It can be thought of as an opaque `(auth_method, user_id)` tuple.
-  - `x-remote-user-name` contain an username
+  - `x-remote-user-name` contain a username

 When editoast receives a request, it has to match the remote user ID with a database user, creating it as needed.